JasonPluger/ECE281_Lab1/README.md

 After completing the 3-bit 2's complement part of the main lab by creating a .ucf file and programming the board with the file, I verified that the switches on the board matched up with the correct input items (A, B, C) and did the same for ensuring the output items (X, Y, Z) matched up with the correct LED lights on the board.
+I did this by verifying each input of my truth table with its corresponding output.